zslucky/freelint/README.md

 ### TODO

-I'm working on 3.0.0, new features bellow:
-1. Add `snazzy` as default format, then no need to do more steps.
-2. Support custom format by setting from cli.
-3. Add report function by setting from cli.
+- [ ] Add reporter function by setting from cli